-Authors: Isaac Alty; Luis Guilherme Cardoso; Michael Kochis, EdM; Ashwini Joshi
+Authors: Isaac Alty, MD; Luis Guilherme Cardoso; Michael Kochis, MD, EdM; Ashwini Joshi

-As physicians, we must master not only the science of medicine but also the art.
-Module 4 discusses how the pandemic is a tremendous psychological trauma for all of society: While not everyone will become infected with SARS-CoV-19, in the setting of a pandemic, everyone is a patient.
-The art of medicine involves bringing that recognition to our encounters with friends and family, as well as to patients in a direct clinical setting.
-Furthermore, physical distancing measures impose new realities on what interactions can look like.
-Adapting to these changes presents the perfect opportunity to review the communication skills that will serve us well in this uncertain time.
+As future physicians, we must master not only the science of medicine but also its art.
+Module 4 discusses the pandemic's tremendous psychological trauma on society: while not everyone will become infected with SARS-CoV-2, during a pandemic, everyone is affected in some way.
+The art of medicine involves bringing that recognition to our encounters with friends and family, as well as to patients in direct clinical settings.
+Physical distancing measures impose new realities on what interacts look like.
+Furthermore, misinformation surrounding this pandemic has promulgated rapidly and guidelines have changed dramatically over the span of months.
+Adapting to these changes presents the perfect opportunity to review communication skills that will serve us well in this uncertain time.

-We’ve now discussed Brian and Diane in the context of their medical and mental health risk and why our community benefits from all of us practicing physical distancing.
+We’ve now discussed Brian and Diane in the context of their medical and mental health risk and why our community benefits from collective physical distancing.
 But knowing the facts is only a small part of effective engagement.
 In this module, we pivot to developing concrete tools that can help us communicate effectively with individuals like Brian and Diane.

 Think of the people in your own life who may be struggling in similar ways to Brian and Diane.
 What makes communicating with them challenging, and how may you try to understand or support them differently?